 And if you especially enjoy food-themed meditations on systemic poverty… Well, I’d say that’s weird, but we actually have several more of them?
 Don’t know what to say about that.
 Writing about injustice makes us hungry, y’all!

-- The Magically Delicious Intersection of Financial Discipline, Generational Poverty, and Marshmallows
+- On Financial Discipline, Generational Poverty, and Marshmallows

 - Making Decisions Under Stress: The Siren Song of Chocolate Cake